art-in/microcosm/src/vm/map/readme.md

-Logic for presenting mindset as geo-like map: graph of ideas mapped to 2D space (map), with ability to zoom.
+Logic for presenting Mindset as a mindmap - graph of nodes and links drawn on 2D space with ability to zoom (geo-like map)

 Each node has its own 2D coordinates on the map.
 Node size is defined by its root path weight (RPW) in the graph.